 The chart below indicates averages for each month at lower elevations.
-BE WARNED that these are averages and the actual temperatures can vary widely, For example we have seen temperatures on the Cherohala ranging from the high-80s in summer to minus 15 degrees or even lower in the winter.
-The snowfall will be substantially higher on the Cherohala with elevations from 2000 to 5000+ feet.
+BE WARNED that these are averages and the actual temperatures can vary widely, For example we have seen temperatures ranging from the 90s in summer to below freezing in the winter.

 Many summer afternoons bring widely scattered rain showers.
 Often the weather stations and web weather will indicate rain for the entire area.
 BE AWARE that you can still have nearly a full day of riding before the summer showers hit in mid-afternoon.
 And these showers are spotty …. not everywhere.
 Go 5 miles and you might be in the clear.
 They often dissipate in the late afternoon leaving several hours of good riding before dark.

 Search your favorite weather website for Oak RidgeTN and Knoxville TN.